ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Importantly, Contact Monitoring impacts how the server is able to enforce access control on Monitor queries.
-While Search and Update queries can enforce access control on a "point in time" basis, where a user is allowed to execute the query at one point in time but maybe not the next, Monitor queries must have "accretive" access control.
+While Search and Update queries can enforce access control on a "point in time" basis, where a user is allowed to execute the query at one point in time but maybe not the next, Monitor queries MUST have *accretive* access control.
 This is because, if a user is allowed to execute a Search or Update query for a label, the user may then need to issue at least one Monitor query for the label some time in the future.
-These Monitor queries must be permitted, regardless of whether or not the user is still permitted to execute such Search or Update queries.
+These Monitor queries MUST be permitted, regardless of whether or not the user is still permitted to execute such Search or Update queries.